 2. Get a response or a photo from a patient

-This article explains how to enable patient responses to a text.
+This article explains how to enable patient responses.
 This includes getting photos from patients! 📸

 This article explains how to attach a document to your text.

-Click the "Template" tab (in the red bow in the image above) and then click into the white box underneath.
-This will open up the accuRx library of templates that you can browse.
+Click in the 'Search for a template or questionnaire' field and then click the 'All Templates' box underneath.
+This will open up the Accurx library of templates that you can browse or search in.
 Clicking on one of the templates will automatically pull through a pre-written message to the patient.

-If the "Pathway" tab is selected, you'll be able to schedule a series of messages for the patient to be sent at a future date.
+If you click again in the 'Search for a template or questionnaire' field and then click the 'Pathways' box underneath, you'll be able to select and schedule a series of messages for the patient to be sent at a future date.

 Learn more about how to use Pathways here.

-If the "Florey" tab is selected, you'll be able to send mobile-friendly questionnaires to your patients and gather structured responses from them.
+For sending questionnaires you will need to select the 'Florey Questionnaires' box highlighted above ☝️, you'll be able to send mobile-friendly questionnaires to your patients and gather structured responses from them.

 Learn more about how to use Florey here.